-Low: The unmitigated risk is moderate for leishmaniasis - cutaneous (acute), Crimean-Congo hemorrhagic fever, and sandfly fever; Low for malaria, sindbis, rickettsioses-tickborne, typhus-fleaborne, and West Nile fever.
-Health risk is reduced to low by proper wear of the uniform, application of repellent to exposed skin, and appropriate chemoprophylaxis.
-Confidence in the risk estimate is moderate.
+Low: The unmitigated risk is moderate for leishmaniasis - cutaneous (acute), Crimean-Congo hemorrhagic fever, and sandfly fever; Low for, sindbis, rickettsioses-tickborne, typhus-fleaborne, and West Nile fever.
+Risk is reduced to Low by proper wear of the uniform and application of repellent to exposed skin.